Own occupation vs any occupation: What’s the difference?

-When you’re considering taking out TPD insurance, you’ll want to pay attention to each insurer’s definition of disability, as this will significantly affect the likelihood of a successful insurance claim.
+When you’re considering taking out Total and Permanent Disability (TPD) insurance, you’ll want to pay attention to each insurer’s TPD definition and how your occupation will be assessed, as this will significantly affect the likelihood of a successful insurance claim.

 There are two main ways TPD insurers define disability in their policies, which are based on your ability to work after a claimed event:

-• Any occupation: You can claim if you’re permanently disabled and cannot work in any occupation you’re suited to by education, training or experience.
+• Any occupation: You can claim if you’re permanently disabled and have been off work for three consecutive months because of your illness or injury.
+Your inability to return to work will be assessed against any occupation you’re suited to by education, training or experience.
 Any occupation TPD insurance is the only definition available through superannuation.

 Let’s compare these two types of cover against one another.